 - Laurel Falls – About 3.8 miles from the Sugarlands, you will find the Laurel Falls hiking trail (2.6 miles roundtrip).
 Be sure to plan ahead as it is one of the most popular waterfall hikes in the Smokies.

-- Explore Ellkmont – Another unique area to explore nearby is the Elkmont Historic District near the Elkmont Campground.
+- Explore Elkmont – Another unique area to explore nearby is the Elkmont Historic District near the Elkmont Campground.
 It has everything from a Troll Bridge, old homesites and chimneys to plenty more hiking options as well!

 - Little Greenbrier Schoolhouse – From the Metcalf Bottoms picnic area, you can also take a short hike (1.2 miles) to the Little Greenbrier Schoolhouse.